 Divorce Decree: Applicants and Petitioners who have been previously married must submit evidence of the termination of each previous marriage.
 Evidence must be in the form of original or certified copy of the divorce decree obtained from the adjudicating authority, bearing the appropriate seal or stamp.
 Original or certified copies of a death certificate or annulments are also acceptable if applicable.

-Police Certificate: A police certificate is required for each applicant aged 16 years and over, including France or Portugal and/or any country where an applicant has lived for more than twelve months after the age of 16.
+Police Certificate: A police certificate is required for each applicant aged 16 years and over, including France or Portugal and/or any country where an applicant has lived for more than six months after the age of 16.
 Please see http://travel.state.gov/content/visas/en/fees/reciprocity-by-country.html for instructions on how to obtain police certificates for each country.
 All police certificates must cover the entire period of the applicant’s residence in that area.
 Police certificates for the current country of residence must be less than one year old.

 Court and Prison Records: Applicants convicted of a crime must submit a certified copy of each court record and any prison record, regardless of the fact that he or she may have subsequently benefited from an amnesty, pardon or other act of clemency.
 Court records should include complete information regarding the circumstance surrounding the crime for which the applicant was convicted, and the disposition of the case, including sentence or other penalty or fine imposed.